johnhaldeman/WikipediaNavigator-Canada/README.md

 # WikipediaNavigator-Canada
-The source code for the Wikipedia Navigator - Canada game - details here: http://wikinavigator.net/
+The source code for the WikiNavigator - Canada game - details here: http://wikinavigator.net/